 What can students do to prepare themselves financially for college?

-Prior to coming here, they should weigh their options, and our office created a module, Understanding the Cost of Financing College, to help them.
+Prior to coming here, students should weigh their college options, and our office created a module, Understanding the Cost of Financing College, to help them look at their financing options.
 This is an interactive course that will teach them everything they need to know to make sound financial decisions when choosing a school.
-They and their parents can also log on to our free iGrad platform, a money management tool that lets them compare financial aid offers and explains interest rates, PLUS loans, and cost of attendance.
-In addition, the platform defines financial terms, so that when they get their financial aid award letter, they’ll have a better chance of understanding it.
+They and their parents can also log on to our free iGrad platform, a money management tool that explains financial terms, interest rates, PLUS loans, cost of attendance, and many other financial items.

 What are some questions you wish students

-We wish students and families would have an open discussion about their finances before students start their college search.
-In this way, students will be better prepared and have time to obtain tax returns and other documents they will need throughout the application process.
+We wish students and families would have an open, honest discussion about their finances before students start their college search.
+This way, students will be better prepared with an understanding of what their family can afford and what their expectations are as a student.

-We know that money can be a touchy subject, but students need to be aware of what their parents can potentially contribute to their education.
-With an understanding of their family’s overall financial picture, they can have smart, realistic financial expectations going in.
+We know that money can be a touchy subject, but students need to be aware of what their parents and/or support system can potentially contribute to their education.
+With an understanding of their family’s overall financial picture, they can have smart, realistic financial expectations for their success at NYU.